sumeshks02/multiTimesTable/README.md

 # multiTimesTable
-yOu CaN 5 Digit times table here
+yOu CaN easily see 5 Digit times table here